 About Pippeta

-We're an award-winning business, most recently earning a 'Made For Mums' award from Mumsnet for this hands free breast pump.
+We're a multi award-winning business, most recently earning a 'Made For Mums' award from Mumsnet for this hands free breast pump.
 We’re on a mission to empower breastfeeding mothers and support them in continuing their breastfeeding journey.
 We’re here to support and provide the best advice and breastfeeding products on the market.
 Along with this, we provide free shipping on orders over £50, a 1-year warranty on breast pumps, a 14-day free returns policy and we are rated excellent by our customers.